top of page

 External condom type catheter with tubing to a bottle (external v Foley catheter discussion and pros v cons) discussed on our Prolonged Field Care course).

-A tent fly sheet, Jerven bag or tarpaulin could be used for the outer wrap.
+A blizzard blanket, tent fly sheet, Jerven bag or tarpaulin could be used for the outer wrap.
 You’ve got what you have.
 You don’t have what you don’t have.
 Make sure it’s something waterproof and wind proof as it’s the outer layer.

 The group shelter that was deployed early over the casualty and medic.
 This kept the wind and rain off the casualty (and medic) and generates a micro climate with impressive speed.
 The casualty is breathing ‘less cold’ air.